 Six months down the road, if your content hasn't generated traffic, re-analyze to determine if you need link building.

 - Did you get keywords in the title tag?

 - Was competition for your keyword too high?

 Squarespace provides a simple, elegant layout for customizable websites.

 The style editor allows you to make changes to your template's layout.
 Get your fonts right.
 Your colors.
 Your header sizes.
 Your buttons.
 This takes time or money, but if you want to succeed online you need to build foundations for success.

 Simplify your site's layout so users can easily access information.
-Your navigation bar should direct users to your services, your about page, and your contact page.
+Your navigation bar should direct users to your services / product pages, your about page, and your contact page.
 If you have other relevant pages, include them too, but don't clutter the navigation.